Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Methodology

 \subsection{Data}

-We analysed free-text responses from 45,899 candidates who used the PredictiveHire\footnote{https://www.predictivehire.com/} FirstInterview\textsuperscript{TM} platform, an online chat-based interview tool.
-Job applicants answer 5-7 open-ended questions and self-rating questions based on a proprietary personality inventory that also included the Job-Hopping Motives Scale items designed by Lake et al. \cite{lake_validation_2018}.
-FirstInterview\textsuperscript{TM} is typically the very first engagement the applicant has with the hiring organisation, placed at the top of the recruitment funnel and close to 40\% of applicants complete it on a mobile.
+We analysed free-text responses from 45,899 candidates who used the PredictiveHire\footnote{https://www.predictivehire.com/} FirstInterview platform, an online chat-based interview tool.
+Job applicants answer 5-7 open-ended questions and self-rating questions based on a proprietary personality inventory that also included the JHM Scale items designed by Lake et al. \cite{lake_validation_2018}.
+FirstInterview is typically the very first engagement the applicant has with the hiring organisation, placed at the top of the recruitment funnel and close to 40\% of applicants complete it on a mobile.

 The online interview questionnaire includes open-ended free-text questions on past experience, situational judgement and values.
 The questions are customisable by role family (e.g. sales, retail, call centre etc.) and specific customer value requirements.
-The questions are rotated regularly to address gaming risk.
-Following are some example questions.

 \begin{itemize} \item \emph{What motivates you?
 What are you passionate about?} \item \emph{Not everyone agrees all the time.
 Have you had a peer, teammate or friend disagree with you?
 What did you do?} \item \emph{Give an example of a time you have gone over and above to achieve something.
 Why was it important for you to achieve this?} \item \emph{Sometimes things don't always go to plan.
 Describe a time when you failed to meet a deadline or personal commitment.
 What did you do?
 How did that make you feel?} \item \emph{In sales, thinking fast is critical.
 What qualifies you for this?
 Provide an example.} \end{itemize}